 Programmer/Analyst positions exist at several levels.
 All team members participate in multiple clinical research applications and computer system development projects simultaneously.
-Team members come with experience in relational database methodology (Oracle preferred), knowledge of SQL and C ++ languages and UNIX and NT administration.
+Team members come with experience in relational database methodology (Oracle preferred), knowledge of SQL and C ++ languages and UNIX and NT System Administration.
 Staff members participate actively in design collaborations; therefore good verbal and written communication skills are helpful.

 Health Outcomes Research Study Assistant

 The Health Outcomes Research Group in the Department of Epidemiology and Biostatistics at Memorial Sloan Kettering Cancer Center seeks a talented research assistant with an interest in improving the quality of cancer care.
 The research assistant will work on several studies on topics including survivorship care, patient safety and harm related to medical care, and overuse of healthcare services.
 Major responsibilities include: conducting literature reviews and synthesizing evidence; coordinating study materials and project logistics; interviewing patients; abstracting data from hospital databases; monitoring data quality; preparing reports for study investigators, institutional review boards, and funding agencies; and assisting in the preparation of study presentations, manuscripts, and grant proposals.
 Strong organizational skills and communication skills are essential.
 Clinical research experience is desirable.

 If interested, apply online here.